jflorian/doubledog-koji/README.md

     koji -p|--profile PROFILE

-Without the `-p`/`--profile` option, the Koji CLI will use a default profile named `koji`.
+The Koji CLI will use a default profile named `koji` unless another is specified.

 ##### `namevar`
 An identifier for the configuration profile instance.
-Specify `koji` to configure the default profile.
+Specify *koji* to configure the default profile.

 ##### `downloads`